|

 the last three verses of chapter 52.
 The Targum begins its paraphrase with:

 Behold my Servant the Messiah shall prosper.
-(15) The
+(15) The Targum

-tradition, but the Messiah.
-Additionally, several Midrashim
+the Messiah.
+Additionally, several Midrashim take the threefold

-"exalted, and extolled and be very high," (17) as an indication
+and be very high," (17) as an indication that "Messiah shall be

-that "Messiah shall be more exalted than Abraham ... more extolled than
+more exalted than Abraham ... more extolled than Moses ... and be very high;

-Moses ... and be very high; that is, higher than the Ministering Angels.
+that is, higher than the Ministering Angels. ..."
+(18) As

-..."
-(18) As concerning Isaiah 53, there is no unanimity of
+concerning Isaiah 53, there is no unanimity of interpretation.
+A Targum clearly paraphrases the early

-(19) A later verse, however, is not as
+verses as consistent with a reference to the Messiah.
+(19) A later verse, however, is not as explicit;

-soul from guilt; they will see the Messiah's Kingdom ... & those that do God's
+guilt; they will see the Messiah's Kingdom ... & those that do God's

 Torah shall prosper in His will.
 (20) Even here, however, there is no